HackSisters/reborn-market-front/README.md

 # 🌱 Reborn Market

-Reborn Market is a unique marketplace designed for parents who want to give a second life to children's items.
-Instead of throwing away clothes, toys, or furniture as their children grow, parents can sell, donate, or exchange them with other families.
-Our goal is to promote sustainability and affordability by allowing both companies and individuals to participate.
+Reborn Market is a unique marketplace designed for parents who want to give a second life to children's items, as well as discover new products.
+Instead of throwing away clothes, toys, or furniture as their children grow, parents can sell, donate, exchange, or even buy new items from trusted vendors.
+Our goal is to promote sustainability, affordability, and convenience by allowing both companies and individuals to participate.

 ## 🌍 Philosophy

-The name "Reborn" reflects our mission to breathe new life into pre-loved items and reduce waste.
-We believe that every product deserves a second chance and that families should have easy access to affordable and even free items.
-The platform supports a wide range of price segments, from high-quality branded goods to free items donated by other parents.
+The name "Reborn" reflects our mission to breathe new life into pre-loved items and reduce waste, while also offering new, high-quality products for families in need.
+We believe that every product deserves a second chance, and that families should have easy access to affordable, sustainable, and even free items.
+The platform supports a wide range of price segments, from high-quality branded goods to free items donated by other parents, as well as brand-new products from trusted vendors.

 ## ✨ Features